coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-04-arraylist-ensurecapacity-method.md

-﻿---
+---
 layout: post
 title: "ArrayList ensureCapacity() method in Java"
 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
-description: "In this short tutorial, we will see the ensureCapacity(int minCapacity) method of the Arraylist class in Java."
+description: "In this short tutorial, we will see the ensureCapacity(int minCapacity) method of the ArrayList class in Java."
 ---

 In this tutorial, we will see the `ensureCapacity(int minCapacity)` method of the  [ArrayList class in Java](https://coderolls.com/arraylist-in-java/).